Robert Bortuzzo: St. Louis Blues

 By January 2019, the Blues were in last place around the entire league resulting in a coaching and goaltender change.
 The changes proved to be successful as Bortuzzo ended the regular season playing in 59 regular-season games and accumulating 10 points as the team qualified for the 2019 Stanley Cup playoffs.
 The Blues beat the Winnipeg Jets and Dallas Stars to qualify for the Western Conference Final against the San Jose Sharks.
 After losing in Game 1 of the Finals, the Blues and Sharks returned for Game 2 at the SAP Center, where Bortuzzo scored the game-winning goal at 16:34 of the second period in an eventual 4–2 win.
 The Blues ended up winning the series and met with the Boston Bruins in the 2019 Stanley Cup Finals.
 Bortuzzo and the Blues beat the Bruins in seven games to win their first Stanley Cup in franchise history, and become the first SIJHL alumni to do so.
 Although he was scratched for the final game of the series, Bortuzzo was rewarded for his efforts with a Day with the Cup.

 During the 2019–20 season, Bortuzzo continued to improve his play while in the Blues' line-up.
 In a game against the Calgary Flames on November 21, 2019, Bortuzzo played a season-high 17:52 of ice time and earned a plus-five rating in the 5–0 win.
 Three days later, Bortuzzo was suspended for four games by the NHL Department of Player Safety for injuring Nashville Predators winger Viktor Arvidsson by repeatedly cross-checking him.
 Upon returning to the Blues' line-up on December 2 against the Chicago Blackhawks, Bortuzzo commented on his suspension by saying "The temperature of the game is high at times.
 Again, I'm not a malicious player.
 I'm not out here trying to injure people and I stand by that."
 When the Blues met the Predators again on February 15, Bortuzzo fought twice during the game, with Arvidsson and Jarred Tinordi, as the team lost 4–3.

+New York Islanders

+On December 8, 2023, the Blues traded Bortuzzo to the New York Islanders in exchange for a 2024 seventh-round pick.